eterps/gear-up.nvim/README.md

 - Backup your previous configuration
 - Copy and paste the file `init.lua` into `$HOME/.config/nvim/init.lua`
 - Start neovim
-- Wait until packages have been downloaden and press `q`
+- Wait until packages have been downloaded and press `q`
 - Restart neovim

 ## See also